 Recommended for reading:

-- Durham University Acceptance Rate For UK and International Students
+- Bristol University Acceptance Rate For UK & International Students 2023

 Choosing the right university course in the UK